What Is the Male-to-Female Ratio in Colombia?

 In terms of education, would you say your educational backgrounds are compatible?

-Please state your fiancé’s residence address?
+Please state your fiancé’s residence address.
 Does he own or rent his home?
 Who does he live with?

 What do you know about your fiancé’s home?
 Do you know what the weather is like there?